 The Connery Bond Camp Collar Solid Color Shirts

-Until we saw the black Tommy Bahama shirt in the No Time To Die set photos (you can find alternatives for that one in this post), Daniel Craig’s 007 had tended to stay away from revere collars, preferring to go with polos in most hot weather settings.
+Until we saw the black Tommy Bahama shirt in No Time To Die (you can find alternatives for that one in this post), Daniel Craig’s 007 had tended to stay away from revere collars, preferring to go with polos in most hot weather settings.
 But Connery’s Bond had no trouble rocking multiple versions of this shirt style (and the chest hair to match) throughout his career.
 So In this post, we’re going to focus on the two solid color shirts from Thunderball, and the beige camp shirt worn in You Only Live Twice.
 For more information on the looks you can check out this post and this post from BAMF Style and this article on Bond Suits.
 We’ll be looking at Bond’s patterned shirts in the next post in this series.

 First, let’s do a quick overview of the type of collar we’re looking for, since it pretty much defined this particular style of shirt.